-- A proof that the applicant has successfully finished one year of full-time secondary education or higher education (or the equivalent of 60 credits) in Dutch.
+- A proof that the applicant has successfully finished one year of full-time secondary education or higher education (or the equivalent of at least 54 credits) in Dutch.

 - A certificate which demonstrates that the applicant has at least a B2 proficiency level in Dutch corresponding to the Common European Framework of Reference for Languages (CEFR).
-Examples of recognized certificates are:
+We accept the following certificates:

 - ITNA language test: The 'Interuniversitaire Taaltest Nederlands voor Anderstaligen' is developed and administered by all members of the Interuniversity Testing Consortium (IUTC): Ghent University, KU Leuven, University of Antwerp and Vrije Universiteit Brussel.
 An overview of test dates are published here: www.itna.be/testdata